fathym/eac/docs/getting-started/index.md

 This is our new blog built on a static runtime.
 ```

-There are a few core features of Fathym you've worked with here; created your first LCU, pulled together your first deploy artifact, and have seen how Fathym can host it for us to share.
+There are a few core features of Fathym you've worked with here; created your first LCU, pulled together your first deploy artifact, and have seen how Fathym can host it for you to share.

 Ok, so we do have something up our sleeves.
 To make all of this possible in the current example, we use the free, hosted version of Fathym's Runtime.
-There is a lot to this, but nothing for us to bore you with here.
+There is a lot the runtime can do, nothing for us to bore you with here.